Nishi Park 西公園

 A shrine dedicated to the local ruling clan

-The avenue leading up to the park is frequently used for festivals and, during these times, is lined with stalls selling food, drink and souvenirs.
+During flower-viewing season, the avenue leading up to the park is lined with stalls selling food and drink.

 The spot blossoms in late winter and spring